 The slimy, gelatinous drain and sewer walls contain from 30 to 200 drain fly eggs, which hatch at room temperature within 32 to 48 hours.
 As the larvae feeds, they mature in 9 to 15 days.
 Drain flies start out as oblong eggs, pale, elongated larvae with a suction cup under their bodies.
 Afterwards they grow into pupae, and then into adults.
 Adult drain flies live for two to three weeks.

 Besides your sink and bathtub drains, drain flies can breed anywhere they find moisture.
 They can be found in sewers, dirty garbage cans, wet mops and even the wet lint under your washing machine.
 These flies also breed in any standing water outdoors, in moist composts, your birdbaths and even in your air conditioner.

 Drain flies can enter your home through the drainpipes of bathtubs and sinks and through window screens.
 Drain fly larvae eat bacteria from the walls of drainpipes and sewers and adult flies eat sugars in liquids like flower nectar or fruit juices.

 Prevention and Control

-If you see the drain flies coming out of your sink and bathtub drains, you can start getting rid of this breeding site by first cleaning out any buildup of debris and slime inside of your drains, the larvae food source.
-Use a noncorrosive bacterial gel rather than an insecticide to quickly get rid of all organic matter in your drains.
-You can find some gels made especially for safely eliminating drain flies.
+If you see the drain flies coming out of your sink or shower, start by cleaning up any buildup debris and slime inside of your drains.
+It's best to use a noncorrosive bacterial gel instead of an insecticide to quickly get rid of all the gunk in your drains.
+You can easily find some gels on the market made especially for safely eliminating drain flies.
 When you pour it down your drains, it clings to the sides of the pipes without harming any type of plumbing and will keep your drains flowing.
 Do not use bleach with the gel since bleach makes the bacterial gel ineffective.
-Also, clean out your garbage cans and any standing water you can find, including the standing water in the trays under your houseplants.
+Also, clean out your garbage cans and try to keep them as dry as possible.